 Businesses both large and small operate on keeping order and organization.
 Ensuring they can see the full picture helps finance leaders analyze data accurately, make informed decisions, and budget accordingly.
-So when it comes to making purchases, getting the right approvals, and working with suppliers, a proper purchase order (PO system) should be in place.
+So when it comes to making purchases, getting the right approvals, and working with suppliers, a proper purchase order management system (PO system) should be in place.
 Without one, the lifeline of a procurement or finance team can get clogged up with bottlenecks, choking a purchasing process and starving it of smooth and timely approval flows that are essential to the health and resilience of the organization.

 What is a PO System?

 A PO system is an automated software solution that manages an organization’s purchase order process.
 It automatically creates purchase orders (POs) for suppliers based on approved purchase requests.
 Smaller organizations can usually get away with a manual system that requires users to place data into spreadsheets or open tickets when making purchases, but as an organization grows, these practices become more time-consuming, harder to track, and more error-prone.
 More teams are moving over to automated PO systems which allow them greater visibility in real time – not to mention fewer mistakes and overall faster purchasing cycles.

 Types of POs

 Within a standard purchasing process there can be a few different types of purchase orders.
 Understanding the difference, and which should be used for what purchases, will help you better manage your purchasing and procurement processes.

-Standard purchase orders are the most commonly used.
+Standard purchase orders are the most commonly used in the purchasing process.
 They are typically very detailed and used for individual, one-off purchases.

 Planned purchase orders are similar to standard purchase orders, but they either do not include delivery information, or include tentative delivery information that is subject to change.

 Blanket purchase orders are agreements to purchase goods or services from a specific supplier, but do not necessarily specify a quantity or price.
 This type of purchase order is typically used for repetitive purchases from a trusted supplier.